fredericd/marcjs/README.md

   * append()
   * as()
-  * toMiJ()

 ### append()

 Append an array of fields to the record.
 Fields are inserted in order, based on the tag of the first field.
 Returns the record itself, so chaining is possible.
 For example:

 ```javascript
 record